Tax Coordination: Reorganizations, Deemed Asset Sales, Golden Parachutes, Executive Compensation Limits

 Exam Tip: Gotchas

-- A "Type A" reorganization allows up to ~60% cash (boot); a "Type B" requires "solely voting stock" (zero cash).
-Mixing those up is a common trap.
-The Type A is the most flexible structure; the Type B is the strictest.
+• A "Type A" reorganization permits more boot than a "Type B" (which requires "solely voting stock", zero cash).
+Type A is the most flexible structure; Type B is the strictest.
+How much boot a Type A tolerates turns on the continuity-of-interest test, not a fixed cash percentage.

 A joint buyer-seller election treats a qualified stock purchase as a deemed asset sale for federal tax purposes.
 The buyer gets the asset step-up; the seller treats the transaction as a deemed asset sale at the target level followed by a liquidation.